 All of that is now so much rubbish.
 While the Left has been focusing on politics and avoiding Stalin, the war historians have been providing a completely different picture of Stalin during the war.
 David Glantz, Mark Harrison, Nikolai Litvin, Anthony Beavor, Catherine Merridale, Rodric Braithwaite, Omer Bartov, Wolfram Wette (who has showed that German officers in general and not merely the SS freely engaged in murder and genocide), Christopher Browning, Saul Friedländer, Richard Overy, Evan Mawdsley, Geoffrey Roberts and Norman Davies – all have been using the wealth of material now available.

 The result: it was Stalin’s war and he won it.
-Over 400 divisions battled on a 1600 km front for four years, compared to 15 each for the Germans and allies on the western front at its most intense.
+Over 400 divisions battled on a 1600 km front for four years, compared to 15 each for the Germans and allies on the western front at its most intense time.
 88% of German military dead fell on the eastern front, and the battle that broke the Wehrmacht was Kursk, in July and August of 1943.
 Here the Russians showed everyone how to beat a blitzkrieg – with a meticulously planned, flexible and in-depth defence.
 By comparison, the British, American, Australian, Canadian etc contribution on the western front was a sideshow.

 However, Stalin didn’t start off well, trying to run the whole show himself, misjudging German attacks in 1941 and 1942, and launching ineffective counter-attacks.
 Then he sat back, puffed through a few pipes full and had a good think.
 The result was a transformed man: he called on his most creative generals, engaged in extraordinary efforts to rally the people, and became adept at high diplomacy.
-For example, at the end of the war at the Yalta Conference (4-11 February, 1945), he had obtained information that the good Winston Churchill didn’t mind and tipple or three.
+For example, at the end of the war at the Yalta Conference (4-11 February, 1945), he had obtained information that the good Winston Churchill didn’t mind a tipple or three.
 So Churchill was plied with grog, got plastered, and Stalin got a very good deal indeed.

 Meanwhile, back in 1942, a well-organised, equipped, supplied and trained Red Army began winning battles, from Stalingrad onwards.
 They waged increasingly sophisticated ‘deep operations’, namely, rapid, multiply-arms advances that pushed deep into the Wehrmacht’s rear, inflicting creative and utterly debastating defeats, much greater than any army in the war.
 And the responsibility for these stunning succcesses was Stalin’s.
 He fostered and was part of a dynamic, flexible and innovative team, discussing, debating and planning each move.
 So much so that historians now use phrases such as ‘awesome military achievement’ and ‘greatest military victory in history’.